grycap/ec3/doc/source/ec3.rst

 .. option:: -u <url>, --xmlrpc-url <url>

    URL to the IM XML-RPC service.
 If not indicated, EC3 uses the default value.

+.. option:: -e, --eliminate

+   Indicate to destroy the original cluster at the end of the clone process.
+If not indicated, EC3 leaves running the original cluster.

 Configuration file
 ------------------